A Cross-Instance Distributed Lock: Solving Nonce Collisions in a Telegram Trading Bot

 Even when we change the incrementCount to a higher value like 1_000_000, we get exactly 2_000_000.

-So we did it right? well not quite enough, I mean this would work, but this implementation falls short on the 4th requirement, only the one that acquired the lock can release it. currently anyone needing resource x could call releaseLock(x) and release the lock even tho that lock never belonged to them.
-This should not be allowed.
+So we’re done, right?
+Not quite.
+This implementation works but falls short on the fourth requirement: only the owner of the lock can release it.
+Right now, anyone holding the name of resource x can call releaseLock(x) and release a lock that never belonged to them.

-To fix this, we generate a random UUID when acquiring the lock and save it as the value, and also change the release method to only delete the key if the value matches the UUID.
-This way, only the one locking the resource can release it.
+To fix that, we generate a random token when acquiring the lock, store it as the value, and only delete the key if the caller hands back the matching token.
+Owner-only release, enforced by Redis.

-let’s adjust the acquireLock method to generate a uuid and save it as the value of the lock key
+Let’s adjust acquireLock to generate the token and save it as the value:

 import crypto from 'crypto';